-The Undergraduate English Proficiency Examination (UEPE) is a graduation requirement for all students at Jackson State University.
+Information about the Undergraduate English Proficiency Examination (UEPE): The UEPE is a graduation requirement for all students at Jackson State University.
 The examination is administered to sophomores and juniors who have completed twelve (12) semester hours of general education courses in English.
 Students are required to take the UEPE at the end of their sophomore year and no later than the first semester of their junior year.

 The UEPE is an essay test that assesses the ability of students to communicate ideas in a clearly written and comprehensive composition.
 Because the examination is intended to determine the students' level of competency in communicating ideas with a degree of verbal correctness and clarity, emphasis is placed on fluency in expressing ideas, the general thinking abilities of students, and the content of the composition.
 Competence in writing themes that are grammatically correct is an important consideration; however, the grammatical content of a composition is to be measured in terms of the extent to which it attributes to or interferes with understanding of the content of the composition.
 A pattern of errors in any of the following–subject-verb agreement, pronoun-antecedent agreement, sentence fragments, comma splices, run-on sentences, and unnecessary shifts in verb tenses or in points of view involving the pronoun–constitutes failure.